 Courmayeur – Leaving les Chapieux, a gradual ascent through quiet alp pastures leads to the Col de la Seigne and into Italy.

 Here you’re greeted by an amazing view into the Veny valley and the Mont Blanc range.
 The Aiguille Noire de Peuterey is particularly impressive from this vantage point, and Mont Blanc itself dominates the view ahead of you.
 Continue down valley and into the medieval village of Courmayeur, where you stay in a pleasant and friendly 3-star hotel.
 Dinner is included in a local restaurant.

 Courmayeur – A second day in Courmayeur is a great way to break up the Tour du Mont Blanc.

 There is plenty to do in the village, cable cars take you up to high vantage points, or there are great dayhikes near town.
 The nearby Pre St Didier spa is also a great way to unwind half-way through your tour.
 Courmayeur is a beautiful village, with cobblestoned pedestrian-only alleyways filled with comfortable cafes and stylish shops.
-Stay in the same hotel a second night.
+Dinner will be on your own tonight.

 depart – Today you say arrivederci, and depart for your post-Mont Blanc destinations.